Important – Covid-19 update

 We appreciate that at this current time due to COVID-19 you may not currently be teaching.
 However, we are accepting applications from anyone who would normally be teaching University of Cambridge undergraduate medical students from the time of application and during the period of the IFME programme.
 If you are in the category of applicant who is required to provide the contact details of someone who can verify that you are currently teaching, the person will receive an automatic e-mail asking them to confirm that in normal circumstances you would be teaching.

 - Two half-day core taught seminars to give a grounding in some basic principles

-- A choice of shorter taught seminars focussing on different aspects of teaching
+- Three shorter taught seminars focussing on different aspects of teaching

 - Self-reflection and Peer Reviews AND